Rach93/ACS-Data-Analysis/README.md

 In this project the American Community Survey data was analyzed using R.

 The American Community Survey (ACS) is an ongoing survery that is conducted every year in the US.
 It provides data about the economic, social, demographic, and housing charactersistics of the US population.
-I choose to analyse population characteristics from the ACS data set, I thought it would be interesting to compare people from different races and compare people within a particular race.
+I choose to analyse population characteristics from the ACS data set.
+I thought it would be interesting to compare people from different races and compare people within a particular race.

 The project was divided into 4 parts:

-**1. Data Preprocesing**
+**1. Data Preprocesing**: Categorical variables such as gender, citizenship, states etc. were converted into factors.
+Adjustment variable was included to account for inflation.

-**2. Data Summary**
+**2. Data Summary**: Data was summarized based on age-group, race, income, english ability and educational qualifications etc.

-**3. Exploratory Data Analysis**
+**3. Exploratory Data Analysis**: By visualizing the data multiple questions were answered comparing race, education, English ability, and income etc.

-**4. Model**
+**4. Model**: A linear regeression model was built to determine the income using the gender, educational qualifications, and English proficiency.